kptdev/kpt/docs/style-guides/docs.md

    - Correct: `diff`
    - Incorrect: `Diff`
    - Incorrect: `The Diff tool`
-2. Shell commands should be in `shell` code blocks and start with `$` to distinguish the command from its output:
+2. Shell commands should be in `shell` code blocks and should contain exactly one command specifing using`$`:

    ```shell
    $ kpt <command>